nikramakrishnan/freetype-site/docs/ft2-cache_subsystem.md

 The returned <a href="../ft2-base_interface/#ft_size">FT_Size</a> object is always owned by the manager.
 You should never try to discard it by yourself.

-You can access the parent <a href="../ft2-base_interface/#ft_face">FT_Face</a> object simply as &lsquo;size-&gt;face&rsquo; if you need it.
+You can access the parent <a href="../ft2-base_interface/#ft_face">FT_Face</a> object simply as `size->face` if you need it.
 Note that this object is also owned by the manager.

 <h4>note</h4>

 When you perform a lookup, out-of-memory errors are detected _within_ the lookup and force incremental flushes of the cache until enough memory is released for the lookup to succeed.

-If a lookup fails with &lsquo;FT_Err_Out_Of_Memory&rsquo; the cache has already been completely flushed, and still no memory is available for the operation.
+If a lookup fails with `FT_Err_Out_Of_Memory` the cache has already been completely flushed, and still no memory is available for the operation.

 <hr>